 Prospective adoptive parents are hereby informed that under penalty of perjury it is their duty to disclose all information under 8 CFR 204.311 (d)—as required for the Home Study.
 The prospective adoptive parents must notify the home study preparer and USCIS of any new event or information that might warrant submission of an amended or updated home study and that the duty to disclose is ongoing while form I-800A or I-600A is pending, after form I-800A or I-600A is approved, and while form I-800 or I-600 is pending until there is a final decision admitting the child to the US on a visa.

-International Child Foundation strives to provide excellent service and honest communication.
+The agency strives to provide families with excellent service and honest communication.
 Our fee structure is arranged so that you pay as little as possible at the time of application.
-The Home Study fee is paid at the time service is initiated.
-Agency fees for international adoption are paid over the course of your adoption process.
+The Home Study fee is paid at the time service is engaged.
+Agency fees for adoption services are paid over the course of your adoption process.
 Because our work is ongoing and you are paying for adoption services and not a child, when an agency fee is submitted, it is nonrefundable.
-For example, when you submit $300 with your application, it is nonrefundable.
+Please carefully review your home study and/or adoption services agreement.

 - To seek consultation from the agency of their choice

 - To contract with an agency based on mutually agreeable terms

 - To be treated confidentially, with access to their names and records limited to those involved in their case or as designated by the adopting parents

 - To be fully informed of legal, social and medical information about their child made available to their agency

 - To have the ability to take child referral documentation to a physician of their choice and be given a reasonable amount of time before making a decision about accepting a child referred to them by a foreign country

 - To be informed as to what the roles and responsibilities are with respect to the agency and themselves

 - To receive a copy of the agency’s fee policy and be informed of fees and costs associated with adoption